sebastiandedeyne/react-incision/README.md

 }
 ```

-Next, we'll render an `Incision` component, pass our component state, and register an `onChange` handler so Incision can modify our state for us.
+Next, we'll render an `Incision` component, pass our component state, and register an `onChange` handler so Incision can modify our state.

 ```js
 class Profile extends React.Component {